Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 \subsection{Regression with PCA Coordinates}

 Following the above discussion, given a data point \(\bm{x}_k\in\{\bm{x}_1,\ldots,\bm{x}_n\}\) and its \(K\)-nearest neighbors \(\bm{x}_k^1, \ldots, \bm{x}_k^K\) (ranked by their Euclidean distances from \(\bm{x}_k\)), we first apply PCA to compute the eigendecomposition of the sample covariance matrix of these $K+1$ points (after centering them at their local mean, $\bar{\bm{x}}_k)$.
 This yields an orthonormal basis whose vectors \(\bm{v}_1, \ldots, \bm{v}_p\) are stored in matrix $V$, with corresponding eigenvalues \(\lambda_1 \geq \cdots \geq \lambda_p\).
-Taking the local mean \(\bar{\bm{x}}_k\) as the new origin, each point in the neighborhood can then be expressed in a new coordinate system aligned with the principal directions, denoted by \(\bm{x}_0', \ldots, \bm{x}_K'\), which are given by \eqn{ \bm{x}_0' = V^\top(\bm{x}_k - \bar{\bm{x}}_k),\quad\bm{x}_\ell' = V^\top(\bm{x}_k^\ell - \bar{\bm{x}}_k), \ \ \ \ell = 1, \cdots, K. }
+Taking the local mean \(\bar{\bm{x}}_k\) as the new origin, each point in the neighborhood can then be expressed in a new coordinate system aligned with the principal directions, denoted by \(\bm{x}_0', \ldots, \bm{x}_K'\), which are given by \eqnn{ \bm{x}_0' = V^\top(\bm{x}_k - \bar{\bm{x}}_k),\quad\bm{x}_\ell' = V^\top(\bm{x}_k^\ell - \bar{\bm{x}}_k), \ \ \ \ell = 1, \cdots, K. }

-By construction, the subspace spanned by \(\bm{v}_1, \ldots, \bm{v}_d\) (centered at \(\bar{\bm{x}}_k\)) provides the optimal \(d\)-dimensional linear approximation of the data points, in the sense that it minimizes the sum of squared distances from the points to the subspace, among all linear spaces of dimension at most \(d\).
+By construction, the subspace spanned by \(\bm{v}_1, \ldots, \bm{v}_d\) (centered at \(\bar{\bm{x}}_k\)) provides the optimal \(d\)-dimensional linear approximation of the data points, in the sense that it minimizes the sum of squared distances from the points to the subspace, among all linear spaces of dimension at most \(d\) \citep{greenacre2022principal}.
 This yields a practical linear approximation of the data points, as shown in Figure~\ref{fig:approxpca}.

 On the theoretical side, it is also known that the entire neighborhood around \(\bm{x}_k\) can be approximated by the tangent space at that point, \(T_{\bm{x}_k}M\).
-Under the local graph representation \eqref{eqn-lgr}, this corresponds to taking the first-order Taylor approximation of the function \(g\), which is zero.
+Under the local graph representation (Eq.~\eqref{eqn-lgr}), this corresponds to taking the first-order Taylor approximation of the function \(\bm{g}\).
 This approximation is illustrated in Figure~\ref{fig:approxtangent}.